dhimmel/psb-manuscript/manuscript.md

 For inspiration, here are some prompts:

 - Introduce yourself briefly.
 - What do you research?
-Include any relevent links to your lab or personal website.
+Include any relevant links to your lab or personal website.
-- What is your favorite study from your carreer or what study was your biggest discovery?
+- What is your favorite study from your career or what study was your biggest discovery?
 - What was your first scholarly publication?
 - Add a code snippet or mathematical equation.
 - Add a figure with a caption.
 This could be a figure from your previous work or a picture of you in Hawaii.